 It is also quite heavy and because we’ve managed to lose most of the tools, nooks and crannies are often overlooked.
 Its weight also doesn’t help my back so lugging it up and down stairs is a problem and it simply doesn’t have the reach to vacuum the ceiling.

 The VAX Air Stretch cleaner has none of these problems.
-It is a powerful (820w) and lightweight upright vacuum cleaner with a long reach hose and cord.
+It is a powerful (820w) and a lightweight upright vacuum cleaner with a long reach hose and cord.

 It’s so good, it even features in this guide to the best pet hair vacuums.